tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

   strings.
 All we can do is test if two symbols are the same or different --- we can't access their individual characters.

-- The dot character `.` must always come at the end of a fact.
+- The dot character `.` marks the end of a fact.

 Here are a few more examples of facts: